nzwh/Influx/README.md

 # Influx

-Welcome to Influx, a buy and sell forum application built with Next.js.
+Welcome to Influx, a buy and sell forum application built with Next.js, Tailwind and Typescript.
 This application allows users to create listings, browse and search for items, and communicate with sellers to purchase products.

 ## Installation